airdeploy/airdeploy-docs/docs/api-reference/go.md

 func (flagger *Flagger) Shutdown(timeout time.Duration) bool
 ```

-`Shutdown` ingests data(if any), stop ingester and closes SSE connection.
+`shutdown` ingests data(if any), stops ingester and closes SSE connection.
-`Shutdown` waits to finish current ingestion request, but no longer than a `timeout`.
+`Shutdown` waits until current ingestion request is finished, but no longer than a `timeout`.

 returns `true` if closed by timeout